Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Mode Decoupling Techniques

 \section{Mode Decoupling Techniques}

 We now turn to the use of linear canonical transformation to decouple the different modes in a superconducting circuits.

-It is well known that the Hamiltonian of quantum many-body systems can be easily numerically analyzed when different systems are weakly coupled.
+In general, a complex superconducting circuit has many modes that can be strongly coupled.
+Simulating such a many-body system can be a daunting task.
+However, it is well-known that the weakly coupled case can be handled via perturbation theory.
 For completeness we give a high level explanation here.
 In general, the Hamiltonian can be expressed as

 where $H_\text{local}$ consists of all local terms and $H_\text{couple}$ consists of all coupling terms.
 Then, when the system is weakly coupled, $H_\text{couple}$ can be treated as a perturbation. $H_\text{local}$ is first diagonalized, which simply involves diagonalizing each local Hamiltonian.
 This can be done using standard numerical techniques for quantum systems with one degree of freedom.
 For superconducting circuits, this can be done by an appropriate choice of basis depending on the type of mode being considered.
 For details, see for instance~\cite{rodriguez_2014, kerman2020efficient}.
-Then, by perturbation theory, the low energy eigenstates of $H$ approximately only involve low energy eigenstates of $H_\text{local}$.
+Then, by perturbation theory, the low energy eigenstates of $H$ approximately involve only low energy eigenstates of $H_\text{local}$.
 Hence, $H$ can be projected into the low energy eigenspace of $H_\text{local}$ and the low energy spectrum and eigenstates of $H$ are approximately preserved.
 Now, we can express $H_\text{couple}$ as a sum of tensor products of local operators, which are expressed in the eigenbasis of the corresponding local Hamiltonian.
 Entries involving high energy eigenstates are then truncated, which implements the low energy projection for $H_\text{couple}$.
 Finally, the diagonalized $H_\text{local}$ for the first few eigenstates are added.
 The resulting Hamiltonian is a good approximation to $H$ in the low energy eigenspace.